 The perception of being left behind contributed to decreased motivation through an increased sense of resignation that one may not be able to cope with the demands of online learning.
-The Triangular Feedback Loop of Motivation explains that this phenomenon coupled with home environment stressors may lead to poor academic performance and subsequent stress, as they had to balance obligations of student and family life.30

-As one intern explained, "There is a big difference in having virtual duty because I find myself becoming so lazy and just wanting the virtual conferences to end.
-But when I was exposed to the hospital, I was so excited to study what was happening to the patient or what management was done by the doctors."
-When lockdown protocols in the country were momentarily lifted, preclinical students found the limited interactions with peers difficult but still appreciated the increasing availability of study materials at home.
+The Triangular Feedback Loop of Motivation explains that this phenomenon coupled with home environment stressors may lead to poor academic performance and subsequent stress, as they had to balance obligations of student and family life.30 study what was happening to the patient or what management was done by the doctors."
+When lockdown protocols in the country were momentarily lifted, pre-clinical students found the limited interactions with peers difficult but still appreciated the increasing availability of study materials at home.
 Questions of sustainability in were raised as well by students, quoting "But I'm not sure if it will be sustainable, because you know, not everyone is privileged enough to have laptops and internet connection that's stable.
 So for me, this shouldn't happen until the end of med school, so I don't really recommend to continue this online learning."